-Better known as Ativan, Lorazepam is a common benzodiazepine meant to assist people who struggle with anxiety disorders or intense short-term episodes of anxiety.
+Better known by its trade name Ativan, Lorazepam is a common benzodiazepine meant to assist people who struggle with anxiety disorders or intense short-term episodes of anxiety.
 The Mayo Clinic relays that Ativan works by slowing down the body’s central nervous system (CNS).

 What if a person taking Ativan wants to celebrate a special occasion with a toast or decides to take an over-the-counter medication for an unexpected illness?